 Eyes: Round (green or gold)

-The name of the Bengal comes from the Asian leopard cat’s scientific name, which is “Felis prionailurus bengalensis.”
-Which is fitting, as Bengals were created by crossing Asian leopard cats with domestic American shorthair cats.
-The first breeding of a Bengal cat occurred back by a breeder was done by Jean Mill back in the late 1960’s and early 1970’s when Jean “unintentionally” allowed her “wild” leopard cat with a domestic shorthair cat.
+The name of the Bengal comes from the Asian leopard cat’s scientific name, “Felis prionailurus bengalensis.”
+This is fitting, as Bengals were created by crossing Asian leopard cats with domestic American shorthair cats.
+The first breed of a Bengal cat occurred at a breeder done by Jean Mill in the late 1960s and early 1970s when Jean “unintentionally” allowed her “wild” leopard cat with a domestic shorthair cat.

-A Dr. Willard Centerwall of Loyla University also decided to see if these two “types” of cats would breed with one another only in his case, he chose to pair these two, different species on purpose.
-You see, Asian leopard cats are resistant to feline leukemia, so Dr. Willard’s intention was to try to “capture” this resistance into the resulting litter hopefully creating a “new” and healthier cat breed.
+At the time, Jean did not think the two would mate because they were of different species, but to her surprise, they did, and when they did, they produced some pretty impressive kittens!
+Around this same time, D, R. Willard Centerwall of Loyola University also decided to see if these two “types” of cats would breed.
+Only in his case did he intentionally choose to pair these two different species.
+You see, Asian leopard cats are resistant to feline leukemia.
+Hence, Dr. Willard intended to “capture” this resistance into the resulting litter, hopefully creating a “new” and healthier cat breed.

-The Bengal cat is a pretty large cat, weighing from 8 to 15 pounds, or even more.
-This is not a delicate breed of cat – it’s clear that Bengals are athletes, as they are very agile and very graceful, with muscular bodies and the strength of a jungle cat.
+The Bengal cat is extensive, weighing 8 to 15 pounds or more.
+This is not a delicate breed of cat – it’s clear that Bengals are athletes, as they are very agile and graceful, with muscular bodies and the strength of a jungle cat.

-Itself is broad and longer than its width giving it a wedge like shape, with rounded contours.
-Their ears are relatively medium or even short given the size and lengthy of the Bengal cat, and are usually to the side of the head as opposed to sitting directly on top.
-And while Bengal cats can come in various colors, their large round eyes will always be either green or gold.
+The head is broad and longer than its width, giving it a wedge-like shape with rounded contours.
+Their ears are relatively medium or even short, given the size and length of the Bengal cat, and are usually to the side of the head as opposed to sitting directly on top.
+And while Bengal cats can come in various colors, their large round eyes will always be green or gold.